 Lack of Discovery

 As adults, we go through far less episodes of discovery than children.
 And much of this hinders our progress in being able to adapt to change and build new ideas.

-We either have a preconceived idea of how something should be, due to experience; or we our ego rules in making us feel as though the capacity of minds is already filled, and we don’t need to learn anymore.
+We either have a preconceived idea of how something should be, due to experience; or our ego rules in making us feel as though the capacity of our minds is already filled, and we don’t need to learn anymore.

 Whether it’s one, or both combined.
 Our lack of discovery hinders us greatly and leaves our imagination as something that we see as childish.

 The weight of responsibility curves us to follow a routine that ensures all the important parts of existing are dealt with.
 But this leaves little time for relaxation or play, key factors in helping us to establish a more creative lifestyle.

 There’s an attitude of – “ I haven’t got time for that.”
 And this is rife both in the workplace and the home.
 We push aside what we deem as unimportant habits, in favour of chores or tasks.

 Believing this is the way to live is detrimental to our imaginations.
 We no longer allow it to roam free, we control it and don’t let our minds go to the escape that it needs to be able to tap into all that creativity we have.